Ellon-M/backendjs/README.md

 # backendDev---express
 using the express js framework for node js
-+ creating routes and rendering requests &amp; responses from templates
++ create routes and render requests &amp; responses from templates
-+ creating RESTful and GQL APIs
++ create RESTful and GQL APIs